Blog

 First-Party Data Gets Infused at the Prompt Level

-The custom data sources feature functions like a CMS for context.
+The custom data sources feature works as a CMS for context.
 Drop in customer testimonials, product screenshots, internal research, support ticket patterns, anything proprietary.
-When the AI generates content, it references that data.
+When General Agent generates content, it references that data.

 You're not publishing posts that anyone could write by prompting ChatGPT.
 You're publishing posts that include information only your company has.